Clinical Cardiac Electrophysiology Fellowship

 • Provide expert consultation in all aspects of rhythm management and clinical electrophysiology, pacing and defibrillation, assessing the syncopal patient, and managing genetically transmitted diseases such as hypertrophic cardiomyopathy, long QT syndrome, and other “channelopathies.”

-• Show knowledge of, indications for, and procedural skills and expertise in all electrophysiologic procedures.
-Such procedures include diagnostic electrophysiology studies (with analysis of complex intra-cardiac electrograms), mapping and ablation for all types of supraventricular tachycardia (including atrioventricular nodal reentry in all its forms, reentry due to an accessory pathway, atrial flutter, and atrial fibrillation), mapping and ablation (endocardial and epicardial) for ventricular tachycardia, atrioventricular node modification for rate control in atrial arrhythmias, defibrillator and pacemaker implantation (including conduction system pacing, leadless pacemakers, cardiac resynchronization devices with left ventricular lead placement), lead extraction, including laser extraction, electric cardioversion, and tilt table testing.
+• Show knowledge of, indications for, procedural skills and critical thinking in all electrophysiologic procedures.
+Such procedures include diagnostic electrophysiology studies (with analysis of complex intra-cardiac electrograms), mapping and ablation for all types of supraventricular arrhythmias, mapping and ablation for ventricular tachycardia, atrioventricular node modification for rate control in atrial arrhythmias, defibrillator and pacemaker implantation (including conduction system pacing, leadless pacemakers, cardiac resynchronization devices with left ventricular lead placement and subcutaneous defibrillators), lead extraction (including laser and mechanical extraction), electric cardioversion, and loop recorder implantation.

-• Show expertise in electroanatomic mapping, using both CARTO and Velocity mapping systems.
+• Show expertise in electroanatomic mapping, using both CARTO and Ensite X mapping systems.

 • Provide individualized outpatient follow-up, management, and trouble-shooting of implanted defibrillators and pacemakers.